belastingdienst/opr-paas/docs/overview/core_concepts/authorization.md

   - For every PaasNs namespace the PaasNs controller creates a role binding for every applicable technical role, and adds the groups that should have the required permissions;
-- For the `argocd` capability, the PaasNs controller adds the required permissions to the RBAC block so that the applicable groups get the permissions in ArgoCD as required;

   Additionally, the PaasConfig can have additional `argopermissions` to be handed to additional groups (e.a. cluster admins).